jpcarreira/WeatherApp/README.md

 WeatherApp
 ==========

-A simple weather app for the iPhone
+A simple weather app for the iPhone.

+All credits to Ryan Nystrom at raywenderlich.com